Announcement

 replied

-Propagation crossing all latitudes is likely to be normal through at least Wednesday.
+HF propagation crossing low latitudes is likely to be normal on Friday,

 This forecast derived from today 's NOAA/SWPC web pages and 15 other online sources (the URLs at the end of this forecast) is published five days a week (M-F) in The Daily DX .